News

 High electricity prices have been a major topic of conversation in the past year, and record highs have been broken one after another.
 Now, Vattenfall believes that this may continue to be our everyday life for some time to come.

 Bottlenecks in the energy grid and the war in Ukraine.
-These are two reasons why electricity prices will continue to be a topic of conversation in the future, where the price differences between different parts of Sweden have been sky-high.
-As a result, Vattenfall has suffered a billion-dollar loss, according to the company's latest annual report - and in connection with this, the energy giant predicts that the price development has not yet seen the light at the end of the tunnel.
+These are two reasons why electricity prices will continue to be a topic of conversation in the future, with price differences between different parts of Sweden being sky-high.
+As a result, Vattenfall has suffered billions in losses, according to the company's latest annual report, and in connection with this, the energy giant predicts that the price trend has not yet seen the light at the end of the tunnel. "

 Hoping for accelerated measures